DaveHartburn/bamclone/Bamclone.md

 - [ ] Score
 - [ ] Lobby screen
 - [ ] Progression
-- [ ] Lives?
 - [X] Game pause (on screen button)
-- [ ] Test changing tile sizes
 - [ ] Different tile colours/textures
+- [ ] Level intro message
+- [ ] Level/game over message

 Bugs
 ----
 - Balls don't quit sit snug when docking, until rotated
-- FIXED: Issues with random selection.
-The first two balls are always the same colour.
-The rest may follow a pattern
 - In testing one wheel didn't blow.
 Suspect a ball dropped as I turned that wheel and it became a 'ghost' somewhere
   - Or could be down to exploded balls not clearing the wheel
-- FIXED: Defaul level doesn't load

 Check in notes
 --------------
-- Display new ball colour in advance
-- FIXED: Issues with random selection.
-The first two balls are always the same colour.
-The rest may follow a pattern
-- FIXED: Defaul level doesn't load
-- Game pause (on screen button)
+- Level timer with timeout failure.